sbstndb/grayscott_k/README.md

 # Introduction
  Here is a simple 3D Gray-Scott simulator.
- The aim of this project is to have a forst look at the Kokkos library.
+ The aim of this project is to have a first look at the Kokkos library.

  From the [Kokkos](https://github.com/kokkos) github repo :
 > The Kokkos C++ Performance Portability Ecosystem is a production level solution for writing modern C++ applications in a hardware agnostic way.